microservices-demo/payment/README.md

 go build -o payment
 ```

-The result is binary named `payment`, in the current directory.
+The result is a binary named `payment`, in the current directory.

 #### Docker
 `GROUP=weaveworksdemos COMMIT=test ./scripts/build.sh`